-- 1. Patients starting therapy for the first time who are able to tolerate efavirenz based regimens (or other less expensive first line regimens as per local/regional prescribing policies) as an alternative to elvitegravir/cobicistat/emtricitabine/TAF - 2.
-Patients with proven or suspected resistance to any of the component drugs in elvitegravir/cobicistat/emtricitabine/TAF - 3.
-Patients who have not been referred to and discussed in the HIV specialist MDT meeting or where the decision about their treatment is not recorded.
-Patients already on elvitegravir/cobicistat/emtricitabine/TDF will not need additional discussion to switch to elvitegravir/cobicistat/emtricitabine/TAF - 4.
-Use and reimbursement of elvitegravir/cobicistat/emtricitabine/TAF or by providers who are not commissioned by NHS England to provided HIV care and treatment services. - 5.
-Any increase in the price of elvitegravir/cobicistat/emtricitabine/TAF would require a review of this policy, as would any reduction in price of alternative combinations. - 6.
-Patients for whom the drug is contra indicated or data for use in that patient sub group does not exist to support the prescribing eg: HIV/HBV co-infection at the time of writing; these exclusions will likely change as more date becomes available
+- □ Patients starting therapy for the first time who are able to tolerate efavirenz based regimens as an alternative to elvitegravir/cobicistat/emtricitabine/TAF. - □ Patients with proven or suspected resistance to any of the component drugs in elvitegravir/cobicistat/emtricitabine/TAF. - Patients who have not been referred to and discussed in the HIV specialist MDT meeting or where the decision about their treatment is not recorded.
+Patients already on Cobicistat, elvitegravir, emtricitabine, TDF will not need additional discussion to switch to Elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide (TAF). - □ Use of elvitegravir/cobicistat/emtricitabine/TAF by providers who are not commissioned by NHS England to provided HIV care and treatment services. - Any increase in the price of elvitegravir/cobicistat/emtricitabine/TAF would require a review of this policy, as would any reduction in price of alternative combinations. - Patients for whom the drug is contra indicated or data for use in that patient sub group does not exist to support the prescribing eg: HIV/HBV co-infection at the time of writing; these exclusions will likely change as more date becomes available the regulatory authorities for approval in 2016:

-Approach to future TAF-containing drugs
+Future TAF-containing drugs